SuperClaude-Org/SuperCodex_Framework/Docs/User-Guide/session-management.md

 **Session**: A persistent development conversation that remembers your project context, decisions, and progress across interruptions.

-**Context**: The accumulated knowledge SuperGemini has about your project, including file structure, patterns, and previous work.
+**Context**: The accumulated knowledge SuperCodex has about your project, including file structure, patterns, and previous work.

-**Memory**: Long-term storage of project insights, decisions, and patterns that survives SuperGemini restarts.
+**Memory**: Long-term storage of project insights, decisions, and patterns that survives SuperCodex restarts.

 **Checkpoint**: A temporary save point during active work that preserves progress without ending the session.